Periodic Signals in Binary Microlensing Events: Low Noise Detection Rates

-Fig. \ref{fig:modlscompare} shows that our proposed timing analysis method is very successful in extracting the correct orbital periods for the entire range of timescale ratios above the minimum set by the length of the lightcurves\footnote{Note that for high values of ${\cal R}$, $\alpha$ becomes very small, but the periods are still detectable with the low-noise data.
-This would not be the case for 1\% photometry; however, other lensing parameters can be adjusted to ensure that the value of $\alpha$ remains within a detectable range \citep[see][]{DSE11}.
-So our conclusions for ${\cal R}$ are still applicable.}, while the standard LS periodogram algorithm clearly begins to fail (i.e. the detected period differs from the actual value by more than $10\%$) when ${\cal R} \lesssim 1.0$ for prograde lenses and ${\cal R} \lesssim 0.8$ for retrograde lenses.
+We see that our proposed timing analysis method is very successful in extracting the correct orbital periods for the entire range of timescale ratios above the minimum set by the length of the light curves\footnote{Note that for high values of ${\cal R}$, $\alpha$ becomes very small, but the periods are still detectable with the low-noise data.
+This would not be the case for 1\% photometry; however, other lensing parameters can be adjusted to ensure that the value of $\alpha$ remains within a detectable range \citep[see][]{DSE14}.
+So our conclusions for ${\cal R}$ are still applicable.}, while the standard LS periodogram algorithm clearly begins to fail (i.e. the detected period differs from the actual value by more than $10\%$) when ${\cal R} \lesssim 0.8$.